This post may contain affiliate links. Please see my full disclosure policy for more details.

 - Step 7: Build wealth and give

 After following the first 3 baby steps, I have since moved on.
 This personal finance book is great if you’ve still got massive amounts of debt, are low-income, and struggling to get afloat.
-Once you get past baby step 3, it’s time to move on to more complicated/advanced ways to manage your money.
+Once you get past baby step 3, it’s time to move on to more complicated/advanced ways to manage your money and build wealth.

 You may also like: Debt Snowball Vs Debt Avalanche: Which One is Right for You?